 Learn how to quickly and easily overcome the most common objections to the sale so that you can improve your close rate.
 Richard’s five-step system for overcoming objections with prospects is invaluable and pivotal to your success.

-Improving client retention
+Improving client retention and growth

 Boosting your attitude